net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 ##General
 ###IRC channel
-The IRC channel is the the #principia channel on EsperNet.
+The IRC channel is the #principia channel on EsperNet.
 The operators are in the following timezones:

 Channel operators | Timezone | [How is this still a thing](https://www.youtube.com/watch?v=br0NW9ufUUw)